Jimmy-Lu-iK/EE599-Final-project/README.md

 4. MS will always be a better choice for all inputs

 Answer: 2.
 For this question, we only think the worst case.
 The worst case of BS is O(n^2), but the worst case of MS is O(n*logn).
-So when the inputs are larger, the gap between n and logn will be larger.
+So when the inputs are larger, the gap between n and logn will be larger and logn is smaller that n for larger inputs.
 So for large inputs, MS always will be a bettery choice.

 ## Question 4 (10 Points.
 Easy)